 The neutral density filter is a filter that is designed to block a certain amount of light.
 That’s all!
-It doesn’t alter the light in any way–it’s neutral.
-The light entering the lens has all the same properties; there is just less of it.
+It doesn’t alter the light in any way—it’s neutral.
+The light entering the lens has all the same properties; there’s just less of it.

 Voilla!
 You are now able to shoot that silky, cotton candy waterfall—on a bright sunny day!

 Neutral density filters come in various strengths.
 You can block one stop of light, three, five, and so on.
 Plus, various densities can be “stacked” for even more light blockage.
 You could put a five stop and a three stop neutral density filter together for eight full stops.
-(That is a LOT of light!)
+(That’s a lot of light!)